russross/codegrinder/README.md

     head -c 32 /dev/urandom | base64

-Run that command once and copy the output into the `LTISecret`, then run it again and copy the output to `SessionSecret`, then run it a third time and copy the output to `DaycareSecret`.
-The `DaycareSecret` value must be shared by all nodes.
+Run that command once and copy the output into the `ltiSecret`, then run it again and copy the output to `sessionSecret`, then run it a third time and copy the output to `daycareSecret`.
+The `daycareSecret` value must be shared by all nodes.

-The `StaticDir` field is where the client code resides.
+The `staticDir` field is where the client code resides.
 It does not exist right now, so this setting is not too important yet.
 The CodeGrinder TA server will serve any static files in the given directory.